 The Bearings model began to take shape: If you give a kid a bike, they will simply ride it wherever they go, but let them earn the bike, and you can make them a part of the community.
-Once they are contributing members of their families and the community, they are on the journey to becoming confident, responsible, and healthy young people who are much less likely to fall into a life of crime and violence.
+Once they are contributing members of their families and the community, they are on the journey to becoming confident, responsible, and healthy young people.

 We all need to find our bearings in life.
 At Bearings Bike Shop, kids can do just that... while they develop skills, benefit from positive influences, and blaze their own paths toward a brighter future.

-Since 2010, the O’Maras have been renting a warehouse basement at 982 Murphy Avenue to serve as the home of Bearings Bike Shop.
-In this safe, positive environment, kids discover their strengths, change the trajectories of their lives, and begin to invest in their own communities.
-Bearings Bike Shop now has an extraordinary opportunity to acquire and renovate this property, creating a new, dynamic destination for youth empowerment on the Atlanta BeltLine’s Westside Trail.
-Please join us in BUILDING TOMORROW.
+In 2010, the O’Maras began renting a warehouse basement at 982 Murphy Avenue to serve as the home of Bearings Bike Shop.
+In this safe, positive environment, kids discover their strengths, develop life skills, and begin to invest in their communities.

 CREATING A FRAMEWORK FOR SUCCESS